HELVE/HELVELOGS/README.md

 Live Documentary Series / Live DOCUMENTATION?

+Seasons corresponding to certain projects.
+Helve AVR is the behind the scenes entity and an art venue in a way.
+Helve AVR is actual reality with a twist and different motivational vibe of being an agent/operative for an agency that wants to visually change the reality on a big scale.

 **ANALYSIS OF SEB.SPC VIDS**
 https://www.instagram.com/seb.spc/
 - usage of personal quotes / inspirational - life, career, path, visualization, friendships, relationships